 The Sky People Are Coming.

-The first we really knew of the local plans was when a motorbike passed me at dusk as I was working on the track over 4 years ago.
-A rare occurrence, and even more rare was the obvious strangely vowelled South African voice from beneath the helmet, asking for directions to Gelli.
+The first we really knew of the local plans was when a motorbike passed me at dusk as I was doing regular maintenance work on our track over 4 years ago.
+A rare occurrence, and even more rare was the obvious strangely vowelled South African voice, from beneath the helmet, asking me for directions to Gelli.
 He later explained he was on a ‘scoping mission’, employed to assess the visual impact of future huge turbines on our property.
 Discovering that he was from Cape Town, an equally stunning visual landscape blessed with occasional strong winds, I asked if South Africa was about to turn the Cape of Good Hope into an industrialised wind turbine filled landscape.
-“No chance” …

-Or how would you know about the loop the loops and avoidance strategies of aerial conflict between the superbly aerodynamic Angle Shades moth and their pursuing predator bats amongst the firs of Sifigwm unless you’d seen it with your own eyes?
+Or how would you know about the loop the loops, and other avoidance strategies of aerial conflict between the superbly aerodynamic Angle Shades moth and their pursuing predator bats, amongst the firs of Sifigwm forest, unless you’d seen it with your own eyes?

 The Die was Cast.